David Winters (choreographer): 1968 to 1986: Subsequent choreography, producing and directing

 In 1968, he co-founded the production company Winters/Rosen which specialized in television specials.
 He choreographed and directed The Ann-Margret Show.
 That year, separately from Winters/Rosen, he choreographed and performed with his troupe on the television special Monte Carlo: C'est La Rose, hosted by Princess Grace Kelly.

-In 1969, Winters directed and choreographed Ann-Margret: From Hollywood with Love (for which Winters received an Emmy nomination for dance choreography).
+In 1969, Winters directed and choreographed Ann-Margret: From Hollywood With Love (for which Winters received an Emmy nomination for dance choreography).
 Also that year, he produced and choreographed The Spring Thing.

 On April 26, 1970 CBS released Raquel Welch's first television special Raquel!, Winters produced, directed and choreographed.
 On the day of the premiere, the show received a 51% share on the National ARB Ratings and an overnight New York Nielsen Rating of 58% share.

 In 1971, he produced and directed Once Upon a Wheel, a documentary on auto racing.
 It is hosted and narrated by actor Paul Newman.
+Winters said that at the time Newman had publicly stated he didn't want to do television and turned it down for this reason until he pitched his vision to him.
+The project marked Newman's return to television after a decade long absence, and his first time as the lead of a program.
+During post-production, Winters said that Newman, who liked what he saw, gave him the idea to add some footage to sell it as a theatrical film worldwide.
+Upon its release, the documentary generally received good reviews for its directing, pace, photography, music, and human interest stories.

 That same year, he was an executive producer for The 5th Dimension's television special The 5th Dimension Traveling Sunshine Show.

 In 1972, he produced, directed and choreographed the television special The Special London Bridge Special, starring Tom Jones, and Jennifer O'Neill.
 That year, he produced Timex All-Star Swing Festival (which won the Peabody Award and a Christopher Award for Winters as its producer), a live concert with performances by jazz musicians Ella Fitzgerald, Duke Ellington, Dave Brubeck, Benny Goodman, Gene Krupa, etc.